connorrothschild/v4/src/routes/post/this-site.md

 <video controls muted preload="metadata" src="/images/post/this-site/projects.mp4" alt="A video showcasing my projects section.
 Each time you hover over a different project, a new mockup video of that project appears."></video>

-Technically, this was challenging.
+Here's how it's done.
 (Continue reading to nerd out, or [skip to the next section](#noise)) The first step was to create mockup videos for each project, which I was able to do via [Rotato](https://www.rotato.app/).

 Once the videos were created, I had to convert them to transparent videos, which was made harder by the fact that different browsers encode transparency with different formats.
 (Chrome uses `webm`, Safari uses `mp4` with `HEVC`.)
 I downloaded videos from Rotato and used the application [Shutter Encoder](https://www.shutterencoder.com/en/) to output videos compatible with all browsers.